-- Continue providing user support within compute and storage and interact with NAISS, UPPMAX and PDC. - Follow usage patterns and facilitate efficient utilisation of the computational and storage resources. - Coordinate with NGI, Data Centre, and other relevant SciLifeLab units. - Follow the development in the compute and storage area and make suitable pilot studies.
+- Continue providing user support within compute and storage and interact with NAISS, UPPMAX, PDC, and other actors. - Follow usage patterns and facilitate efficient utilisation of the computational and storage resources. - Coordinate with NGI, Data Centre, and other relevant SciLifeLab units. - Follow the development in the compute and storage area and make suitable pilot studies.